 The sartorius muscle is the longest muscle in the body.
-It’s one of those muscles that people often ascribe all kinds of stuff to, but because of it’s length, it is actually not the most likely culprit in most muscular dysfunctions.
+It’s one of those muscles that people often ascribe all kinds of stuff to, but because of its length, it is actually not the most likely culprit in most muscular dysfunctions.
 It does cross both the hip and knee joint which means it’s involved in a number of actions.

 What does sartorius mean?

 The name comes from the Latin word “sartor” which means tailor.
 It’s sometimes called the “tailor’s muscle” because of its ability to assist in the actions that put us into a cross-legged position.
-That is the position that tailors previously sat in to work.
-Not necessarily a yogic cross-legged position.
+That is the position that tailors previously sat in to work, not necessarily a yogic cross-legged position.
 The sartorius muscle is the most superficial muscle of the thigh.

-It originates on the anterior superior iliac spine (asis).
-Which is what we often refer to in yoga as the hip point.
+It originates on the anterior superior iliac spine (asis), which is what we often refer to in yoga as the hip point.

 What actions does sartorius do?

 The primary actions are to assist in flexion of the hip, abduction of the hip, and lateral rotation of the hip.
 It is also responsible for assisting two movements at the knee joint: flexion of the knee and medial rotation of the knee once it’s in a flexed position.
 Identifying exactly where we would see the sartorius muscle contract and lengthen in yoga asana is a little elusive.

-Poses where the sartorius muscle contracts:
+Poses where the sartorius muscle contracts

-Poses where the sartorius muscle is lengthened:
+Poses where the sartorius muscle is lengthened